getstackhead/stackhead/README.md

 ansible-galaxy install -r requirements/requirements.yml
 ```

-Please checkout the [documentation](Documentation/Index.md) and
-the [Getting started guide](Documentation/GettingStarted.md) for more information on usage.
+Please checkout the [documentation](Documentation) for more information on usage.